 Where the distance between 2 children's homes and the school is the same, random allocation will be used to decide between them.
 This process will be independently verified.
-Where children below compulsory school age are offered a place at the school, they will be entitled to attend the school full-time in the September following their fourth birthday.

 7. In-year admissions

 Any application for a Casual 'In Year' Admission should be made directly to the Academy.